Itailevi420/vimwiki/IBM-2022-SYSTEMS.md

 EYE CATCHER is a readable piece in your load module that you plant on purpose

 ## ALL the reg info is IN THE PSW INFORMATION
+the last place the app was. is stored in the PSW in the last 4 bytes

 reg 1 some data on the loadmodule